JNRowe/bleeter/doc/faq.rst

 If you're using Ubuntu that is a design goal of their new notify-osd_ default notification system.
-Find another client, install another notification daemon or just read the tweets and refer to twitter.com when you wish to interact.
+Find another client, install another notification daemon or just read the tweets and refer to twitter_ when you wish to interact.

 The specific feature that is required is called ``actions``.
 It is possible to use ``notify-osd`` with actions by just ignoring the servers stated